Level Two - Lesson 18

 To keep the process smooth, at small events, you can simply keep an eye on the players present as they move towards their matches.
 Once it seems like everyone has made it to their table, you can then announce the start of the round.

 For a larger event, where you can’t easily see all the matches or there are spectators making it difficult to identify who is playing in the event, you can request that players still finding their seat raise their hand.
-Not only does this let you identify which players are not yet seated, it informs players that you’re about to start the round and so they should hustle and it identifies those players who may need assistance to judges on the floor.
+Not only does this let you identify which players are not yet seated, but it also informs players that you’re about to start the round, and so they should hustle, and it identifies those players who may need assistance to judges on the floor.

-If the player has shown up within the first minute of the round simply issue them a time extension.
-If they show up within the first five minutes, issue them a warning, two penalty points, and a time extension.
+If the player has shown up within the first minute of the round, simply issue them a warning and a time extension.

 Longer Delays